 Checking in with global partners in Eastern Europe coping with the refugees fleeing Ukraine

-LOUISVILLE — Ellen Smith, World Mission’s regional liaison for Eastern Europe, has just returned from a visit with partners in Germany, the Czech Republic and Poland to see first-hand how they are coping with the enormous task of caring for refugees fleeing Ukraine and how the Presbyterian Church (U.S.A.) can accompany them.
+Ellen Smith, World Mission’s regional liaison for Eastern Europe, recently returned from a visit with partners in Germany, the Czech Republic and Poland to see firsthand how they are coping with the enormous task of caring for refugees fleeing Ukraine and how the Presbyterian Church (U.S.A.) can accompany them.

 “What I saw was heart-wrenching, but also filled me with hope,” she said.
 “I saw ordinary people doing extraordinary things.
 They were completely overwhelmed, but receiving people with open hearts, compassion and love.
 No one had an abundance of resources, but they were focused on what they could do by working together.”